Share this article

 What is bird sitting?

 A bird sitter will provide in-home care for your bird, allowing them to stay in the comfort and safety of their own home, with their normal routine, until you’re home.
-They provide round-the-clock care in exchange for a place to stay, and that’s it!
+They provide round-the-clock care in exchange for a place to stay on their travels.

-There are just as many tips and tricks needed for bird sitters as there are for four-legged friends, so you can provide them with a specific to-do list and talk to them as often as you wish.
+There are just as many tips and tricks needed for bird sitters as there are for four-legged friends, so you can provide them with a specific to-do list and talk to them as often as agreed during the sit.

 Bird sitting pros